 - Eagle Pass‘ – large pods from Eagle Pass, TX, less slimy variety

-Since we definitely have limited sunny space, this year we’re growing dwarf okra ‘Baby Bubba‘ and ‘Cajun Delight‘ in large pots.
+Since we definitely have limited sunny space, we’re definitely growing okra in pots, like the ‘Baby Bubba‘ and ‘Cajun Delight‘ in large pots.

 We sauté okra greens with onions in garlic butter.
 If you want to make a soup, then add boiled potatoes and broth for a quick and easy potato soup with chopped okra greens.
 If you want it creamy, just add a little milk and pureed all or partially using a hand blender.